supernintendo/moongate/README.md

 ### Example Project

 - Run `./moongate load orbs` to start the example project.
-- Navigate to [localhost:7778](http://localhost:7778/) in your browser or type `mg Client` in the IEx prompt.
+- Navigate to [localhost:7778](http://localhost:7778/) in your browser.
-- Repeat the previous step to open a second session.
+- Open a second browser window to the same page.
 - Click to move the orb.
-You should see it move on the other window.
+You should see its position update on the other window.

-Check the `games/orbs` directory for an example of how to set up a new Moongate project.
+Check the `games` directory for examples of projects built with Moongate.

 ### License ###